d1shs0ap/Polynomial-Best-Fitter/README.md

 Made by d1shs0ap.
 Thanks to Anton and Rorres to writing the linear algebra textbook that I used.
-Finds the best polynomial coefficients using the least squares method.
+Given a number of coordinates, this program finds the polynomial coefficients that minimizes the cost function using the least squares method.
 Works for all polynomial degrees.